michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 3) If publicly available, the model could become a tool for criminals.
 Access might have to be restricted to government officials.

 Note that Vancouver has disadvantaged neighborhoods, but they are not racially homogeneous.
 Therefore, I am confident that this tool will not be used for racial profiling.

+## Extensions and improvements

+* Examine the predictive model using time series data analysis.
+* The Vancouver Police Department releases the hundred block and street, as well as the latitude and the longitude, of each incident.
+The Central Business District has a uniquely high crime rate.
+Build a separate predictive model for this neighborhood that predicts by city block.
+This is unlikely to be useful in the lower crime neighborhoods.

+* The illegal drug possession statistics currently being used are for British Columbia (BC) as a whole.
+A request has been made to the BC government for data specific to Vancouver.